rgrisha/secureprog/tasks/task1/README.md

 * Run:
   `docker build -t sec-pro-img https://github.com/rgrisha/secureprog.git#master:tasks/task1`
 * Run Docker image:
-  * `docker run --security-opt seccomp:unconfined sec-pro-img --name sec-pro-cont /sbin/init`
+  * `docker run --security-opt seccomp:unconfined sec-pro-img /sbin/init`
+  * In another terminal issue command `docker ps` and find id of container running sec-pro-img image
   * if docker says 'Error response from daemon: Conflict.
 The container name "/sec-pro-cont" is already in use by container ...', it means container by that name exists, you may:
     * Connect to that container if it was stopped previously:
       `docker start sec-pro-cont`